Quantaphocpython/rocs-source/README.md

 -   **Radix UI**: Accessible, polished components for dialogs, tooltips, and more. 🛠️

--   **Viem & Ethers.js**: Blockchain connectivity for wallets, transactions, and smart contracts. 🔐
+- **Starknet Kit**: Seamless Starknet blockchain integration for wallet connections, transactions, and smart contract interactions. 🌐

-Together, these tools create a slick, immersive frontend tied to the **HappyChain Testnet**—ready for card-slinging chaos! 🃏💥
+Together, these tools create a slick, immersive frontend tied to the **Starknet Sepolia**—ready for card-slinging chaos! 🃏💥

 ----------